 Employees who are expected to prioritize their labour role over their personal and familial roles face a very imbalanced lifestyle.
 Imbalanced lifestyles can be detrimental to the mental health of these employees, as “a balanced life contributes to authentic happiness, flourishing and life satisfaction” (Agosti, 2017, p.
 2351).
 Employees that work excessive hours for their employer may perform greatly in their labour role, but their imbalanced lifestyle will cause them to perform poorly in their personal and familial roles, causing these aspects of their lives to fall apart.
-If an employee does not have adequate time to take care of their personal and familial obligations, their performance at work will eventually begin to decline whilst their absenteeism will simultaneously increase.
-These overworked employees will face burnout resulting in them not being capable of performing at their highest ability.
+If an employee does not have adequate time to take care of their personal and familial obligations, their performance at work will eventually begin to decline while their absenteeism will simultaneously increase.
+These overworked employees will face burnout, resulting in them not being capable of performing at their highest ability.
 Their levels of job satisfaction will decrease, resulting in their commitment to the company to decrease and the company’s turnover to increase.
-They will also need to take more days off from work to handle personal and familial tasks such as attending doctor’s appointments or being alongside their children during major childhood milestones such as attending their first sports game, as their extended working hours do not give them adequate time to complete these tasks.
+They will also need to take more days off from work to handle personal and familial tasks such as attending doctor’s appointments or being alongside their children during major childhood milestones like attending their first sports game, as their extended working hours do not give them adequate time to complete these tasks.

 It is important to note that the benefits of improved work-life balance are not limited to employees.
-Studies show that an increased work-life balance leads to “increased employee commitment and retention and productivity,” meaning employers can indirectly benefit from improving their employee’s work-life balance (Daverth, 2016, p.
+Studies show that an increased work-life balance leads to “increased employee commitment and retention and productivity,” meaning employers can indirectly benefit from improving their employee’s work-life balance (Daverth et al., 2016, p.
 1711).
 By allowing employees to allocate more time to their personal and familial roles, employers can expect employees to have lower absenteeism and turnover, increased organizational commitment, increased job performance, and increased employee satisfaction.

 Given the benefits that both employees and employers can receive from employees having a balanced work-life balance, it is important that employers do what they can to ensure that employees have an adequate balance between their labour role and their personal and familial roles.
 A reasonable work-life balance can be achieved through various means.
 A good place to start would be implementing flexible working hours.
 Expecting employees to start their work early in the morning and continue working well into the evening does not allow employees to tend to their personal and familial roles.
 Employees should be given the flexibility to start and end their work hours at times that they deem reasonable, as long as they are able to meet deadlines and attend important meetings with their coworkers and clients.
 This flexibility allows employees to start their day a bit later if they need drop their children off at school, take an extended lunch if they have an important doctor’s appointment, or finish their workday early if they have a personal event to attend in the evening.
 This flexibility allows them to focus on their work during their work hours, preventing them from experiencing burnout and anxiety as they continue to disregard the accumulating number of personal and familial tasks that they are not able to complete due to their labour role.

 Another way employers can increase work-life balance is by implementing a right to disconnect policy that values the employee’s personal and familial roles rather than their labour role.
 On June 2nd, 2022, Ontario passed a new law requiring all employers to implement a “right to disconnect” policy that stipulates what the employer expects of employees after working hours.
 Critics state, however, that the law has many loopholes.
 Employers can stipulate in their “right to disconnect” policy that employees are expected to continue working, respond to emails and communication, and complete work tasks after their typical working hours have ended.
-To ensure that employees have a reasonable work-life balance, employers should implement a policy that strictly limits or prohibits the expectations of employees working after business hours have ended.
+To ensure that employees have a reasonable work-life balance, employers should implement a policy that strictly limits or prohibits the expectations of employees to work after business hours have ended.
 This will allow employees to have time in the evening to tend to their personal and familial obligations.

 Furthermore, employers should ensure that staffing levels are at an adequate level.
 An understaffed department will require employees to work excessive hours to ensure deadlines are met.
 If staffing levels are at an adequate level, then deadlines will be met without employees having to work longer hours than they typically expect to work.
 Furthermore, an adequately staffed department will allow for an employee to take time off for their personal and familial obligations without their coworkers having to work extra hours in their absence.
 When it comes to time off, employers can further improve upon their employees’ work-life balance by increasing the amount of paid time off that employees have access to.
 This can be done by giving employees more vacation days, sick days, or personal days.
 In addition to increasing these balances, employers should also ensure that employees who work additional hours under extenuating circumstances are provided an appropriate amount of lieu hours/days in return.

 Work-life balance has become extremely unbalanced in recent years, and this needs to change.
-Working excessive hours can be detrimental to the well-being of employees, as they continue to prioritise their labour role over their personal and familial roles.
-Implementing flexible working hours, creating a right to disconnect policy with work-life balance in mind, and ensuring that staffing levels are adequate are all good ways of improving upon the work-life balance of employees.
+Working excessive hours can be detrimental to the well-being of employees, as they continue to prioritize their labour role over their personal and familial roles.
+Implementing flexible working hours, creating a right to disconnect policy with work-life balance in mind, and ensuring that staffing levels are adequate are all good ways of improving the work-life balance of employees.

 Agosti, M.T.
 (2017).
 The complexity of resources related to work-life balance and well-being – a survey among municipality employees in Sweden.
-The International Journal of Human Resource Management, 28(16), 2351.
+The International Journal of Human Resource Management, 28(16), 2351-2374.
 Doi:10.1080/09585192.2017.1340323

-Daverth, G. (2016).
+Daverth, G., Hyde, P., & Cassell, C. (2016).
 Uptake of organisational work–life balance opportunities: the context of support.
-The International Journal of Human Resource Management, 27(15), 1711.
+The International Journal of Human Resource Management, 27(15), 1710-1729.
 Doi: 10.1080/09585192.2015.1075567

-Fleetwood, S. (2017).
-Why Work-life Balance Now?.
-The International Journal of Human Resource Management, 18(3), 388.
+Fleetwood, S. (2007).
+Why Work-life Balance Now?
+The International Journal of Human Resource Management, 18(3), 387-400.
 Doi: 10.1080/09585190601167441

-Heywood, J. (2010).
+Heywood, J., Siebert, W. S., & Wei, X. (2010).
 Work–life balance: promises made and promises kept.
-The International Journal of Human Resource Management, 21(11), 1995.
+The International Journal of Human Resource Management, 21(11), 1976-1995.
 Doi: 10.1080/09585192.2010.505098

-Sanchez-Vidal, E. (2012).
+Sánchez-Vidal, E., Cegarra-Leiva, D., & Cegarra-Navarro, J. G. (2012).
 Gaps between managers' and employees' perceptions of work life balance.
 The International Journal of Human Resource Management, 23(4), 545.
 Doi: 10.1080/09585192.2011.561219